 Drive back to Pyongyang.

-Lunch at a local restaurant
+Lunch at local restaurant

 Overnight at Sosan Hotel.

-Group C continues
+Group C continue:

 Dinner and overnight at the Dongrim Hotel – a brand new swanky hotel with a swimming pool. sauna, table tennis, massage, bars, karaoke, tennis, basketball and volleyball courts.